 Webinar - Soil Food Web Case Studies with Dr. Elaine Ingham, hosted by Didi Pershouse

-In this second live webinar with world-renowned Soil Biologist Dr. Elaine Ingham and Land and Leadership Founder, Didi Pershouse, we will discuss case studies that demonstrate what can happen when soils regain biological diversity and health.
-Dr. Ingham will show how changes in the soil food web can profoundly improve crop health and productivity, as well as resilience to drought, flooding, erosion, and wildfires.
+In this second live webinar with world-renowned Soil Biologist Dr. Elaine Ingham and Land and Leadership Founder, Didi Pershouse, we discussed case studies that demonstrate what can happen when soils regain biological diversity and health.
+Dr. Ingham discussed how changes in the soil food web can profoundly improve crop health and productivity, as well as resilience to drought, flooding, erosion, and wildfires.

 (This webinar builds upon our previous one, in which she outlined the soil food web and explored the many functions that soil organisms perform in a landscape.
 Access that 3.5 hour webinar here.)

-As we explored in the last webinar, bacteria, fungi, protozoa, nematodes, earthworms, and arthropods are all essential workers.
+As we explored in our first webinar with Dr. Ingham, bacteria, fungi, protozoa, nematodes, earthworms, and arthropods are all essential workers.
 We rely on their intelligence and work to produce healthy crops that are resistant to disease; healthy lawns, farms, and ranches that are resilient in extreme weather events; and healthy humans.

 Dr. Elaine Ingham teaches that all soils, no matter how degraded, can become healthy and functional again.
 This can only happen by creating conditions in which soil organisms are allowed to do their work: to rebuild the underground structures that allow land to soak up water; and convert the inert sand, silt and clay particles into dynamic nutrients that plants can actually use.

-In this second webinar, Dr. Ingham will present successful case studies to show that land managers do not need inorganic fertilizers, pesticides or tillage to have productive landscapes, and to grow healthy food.
+In this second webinar, Dr. Ingham presents successful case studies to show that land managers do not need inorganic fertilizers, pesticides or tillage to have productive landscapes, and to grow healthy food.
 They just need to learn how to collaborate with these underground workers.

 Born in Minnesota, daughter of a veterinarian, an avid gardener/hiker/canoe-er/and skier, Dr. Ingham has always enjoyed the out-of-doors.
 In her final semester as an undergraduate student, she took a microbiology course and discovered her passion.
 Dr. Ingham's revolutionary approach has been used to restore the ecological functions of living soils all over the world, ensuring healthy, strong plants and super-nutritious food, while eliminating soil erosion and the need for chemical inputs.
 She is the Founder and Director of Research for Soil Foodweb Inc. and President of Soil Food Web School.
 Her goal is to empower people to bring the soils in their communities back to life using the science of the Soil Food Web.